MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 * The Hubot script will use a regex capture group to select out the name of the service (in this case `DCHP`)
 * The Hubot script will pass this captured service name into a PowerShell script to find the status of the service.
   * If the service exists, it will return the service status.
-  * If the service does not exist, it will say.
+  * If the service does not exist, it will say so.
 * The PowerShell script will return the results in a json format.
 This will make it far easier to work with in CoffeeScript

 ### Install Edge.js and Edge-PS

 [Edge.js](https://github.com/tjanczuk/edge) and [Edge-PS](https://github.com/dfinke/edge-ps) are Node.js packages which allow calling .NET and PowerShell (among other things) from Node.js.

-To use them inside Hubot, we need to add them to `package.json` file which is generated when we install Hubot for the first time.
+To use them inside Hubot, we need to add them to the `package.json` file which is generated when we install Hubot for the first time.
 You can find `package.json` in the `BotPath` specified above, in our case it is `C:\myhubot\packages.json`.
 We will also add a version constraint.
 The latest version of each package can be found by searching the [npm package manager](https://www.npmjs.com).

 After you have added them your `package.json` should look similar to this: